-To develop the machine learning models, we used the river water level at Pontianak as the dependent variable.
-Then, we considered atmospheric, oceanic, and riverine variables as predictors of the water level in the city.
+J. Sampurno et al.: Integrated hydrodynamic and machine learning models atmospheric, oceanic, and riverine variables as predictors of the water level in the city.
 Atmospheric variables include average and maximum wind speed, wind direction, precipitation, and average atmospheric pressure.
-Oceanic variables cover tides at the river mouth, and the riverine variables consist of the Kapuas River, and the Landak River discharges.
-To evaluate the impact of each predictor before the flood event, we imposed the prior state (one and two hours before) of these parameters (see Table 2).
-The datasets were recorded hourly and combined with the SLIM output (used in the training and testing phases) and the observational data (used in the implementation phase).
+Oceanic variables cover tides at the river mouth, and the riverine variables consist of the Kapuas River and the Landak River discharges.
+To evaluate the impact of each predictor before the flood event, we imposed the prior state (1 and 2 h before) of these parameters (see Table 2).
+The datasets were recorded hourly and combined with the SLIM 2D output (used in the training and testing phases) and the observational data (used in the implementation phase).